yuelinan/Awesome-Efficient-R1-style-LRMs/README.md

 ------

 # 📚 Selected Papers [[All Paper]](./paper-list.md)
+>🙋 Each selected paper includes both an English Note and a Chinese Note, providing a brief summary of the work.
+If you notice any mistakes, have suggestions, or would like to add a paper, feel free to open a pull request or contact us at lnyue@seu.edu.cn.

 ## 🌟 Efficient Reasoning with Single Model
 Efficient reasoning with single model aims to achieve efficient reasoning by optimizing the reasoning process of a single model.
 This approach focuses on minimizing computational resources and reasoning time while maintaining reasoning accuracy, ensuring that the model can quickly and accurately generate answers.
 Specific methods include Early Exit, CoT Compression, Adaptive Reasoning , and Representation Engineering-based Efficient Reasoning.